 Erika is our deputy Chair and Secretary and a former Trustee of HAA.
 Erika worked at the Home Office for eleven years in the fields of asylum, operations management, private office and finally improvement programmes.
 Nowadays her time is taken up with voluntary work, being a stay at home parent, and ‘home/life engineering’.
 In addition to her HCO roles she works for the Beacon Parish producing its fortnightly E-newsletter and managing its website and Facebook pages.
 She also runs public events including Jazz, Picnics & Pimms and the Jingle Bell Jazz Club.
 Erika has two young children and has lived in Hassocks with her husband, Chris for over 13 years.

 Bob is our Treasurer and a former Trustee and Treasurer of HAA.
-Bob served as an engineer in the RAF and then enjoyed a second career with various manufacturing companies until forming his own company in 2001, with whom he remains a board member.
-He became involved with HAA in 2011 where he led the project to refurbish Spitalford Bridge and helped run the successful village lottery for three years.
+Bob served as an engineer in the RAF and then enjoyed a second career with various manufacturing companies until forming his own company in 2001.Now retired he first became nvolved with HAA in 2011 where he led the project to refurbish Spitalford Bridge and helped run the successful village lottery for three years.
 Married to Amanda who also helps out with village planting, they have lived together in Hassocks for more than 25 years, although Amanda considers herself a local having moved here with her parents when she was five!

 Catherine was a director of HCP and a Trustee of HAA.
 She has led our Rail Group for over 12 years where improvements have been achieved with a new station and the installation of lifts and improvements to the train services, notably an increased number of trains at the weekend on Sundays and later at night.
 She regularly attends GTR stakeholder meetings on behalf of Hassocks rail users.
 She is a solicitor and has worked in high street practice for over 35 years.
 She has lived in Hassocks since 1999.